 - A holding company forms the corporate structure.

-- The sale of assets instead of shares
+- The sale of assets instead of shares.

-- The inclusion of real estate in the company
+- The inclusion of real estate in the company.

-- Dividend policy before the sale
+- Dividend policy before the sale.

 You must have a tax plan for the operation between 6 months and a year before starting the sale of the company.

-The first thing to do is to analyse if you have become “the orchestra man” in your company.
-Everything depends on you.
-You have to professionalise your company by having a structure that allows you to distribute responsibilities and in which everything does not depend on you.
+If that is the case, you need to professionalise your company.
+Create a structure that allows you to distribute responsibilities and in which everything does not depend on you.
 If you don’t have one, hire a general manager to manage the company and report to you as president or CEO.

 Buyers look for well-organised companies and do not want problems to arise because of any labour irregularities.
-All possible sources of problems detract from the attractiveness of your company and therefore can lead to complexity in the payment of the price, in the form of contingent payments, escrow accounts or lowering the price.
+All possible sources of problems detract from the attractiveness of your company.
+Therefore they can lead to complexity in the price paid in the form of contingent payments, escrow accounts or lowering the price.

 It is advisable to involve key executives in the sale because you will need them to offer the best face to the investor and ensure that the company is in the best hands.

-During this preparation stage, it is desirable to prevent executives from leaving during the negotiation phases of the sale, as this could be devastating to the buyer’s perceived value.
+When you prepare your business for sale, it is desirable to prevent executives from leaving during the negotiation phases of the sale, as this could be devastating to the buyer’s perceived value.

-Therefore, draw up a strategic plan that contains all of these, including a business plan for 3 to 5 years.
+Therefore, draw up a strategic plan containing all these, including a business plan for 3 to 5 years.
 Within your business plan, try not to generalise.
-Specialise, focusing on doing a few tasks very well, and not too many regularly.
+Focus on doing a few tasks very well and not too many regularly.